Marvel No-Prize: Predecessors and antecedents of the No-Prize

-The No-Prize was inspired by the policies of many other comic book publishers of the early 1960s — namely, that if a fan found a continuity error in a comic and wrote a letter to the publisher of the comic, he or she would receive a prize of cash, free comics, or even original artwork.
+The No-Prize was inspired by the policies of many other comic book publishers of the early 1960s—namely, that if a fan found a continuity error in a comic and wrote a letter to the publisher of the comic, the fan would receive a prize of cash, free comics, or even original artwork.

 In a similar vein, in 1962, Marvel Comics writer/editor Stan Lee promised, in the letters page of Fantastic Four #4, that he would send five dollars to a reader who would write in with the best explanation for a continuity error from an earlier issue.
 When the Marvel offices were inundated with suggestions, Lee awarded the $5 to the first letter received, and printed the names of all the other correspondents who had sent in good answers.

 The first No-Prizes

 This sort of interaction with the readers continued, with contests and polls being run on the Fantastic Four letters page for the next few years.
 In the letters page for issue #22, featuring a contest for which reader had the largest comics collection, Lee announced that "no prizes" would be given ("because we're cheapskates!").
 The winner of the contest was announced in issue #25, where it was officially dubbed a "No-Prize."

 In Fantastic Four #26, Lee ran a contest asking readers to send in their definition of what "the Marvel Age of Comics" really meant.
 As part of the letter, Lee wrote "there will be no prizes, and therefore, no losers".
-Originally, the "prize" was simply Lee publishing the letter and informing the letter-writer that he or she had won a No-Prize, which was actually nothing.
+Originally, the "prize" was simply Lee publishing the letter and informing the letter-writer that they had won a No-Prize, which was actually nothing.

 Other No-Prize contests asked readers questions and rewarded the most creative responses.
-One example asked readers for proof of whether the Sub-Mariner was a mutant or not.
+One example asked readers for proof of whether the Sub-Mariner was a mutant or not (it has since been firmly established in continuity that the Sub-Mariner is a mutant).
 Winners had their letters printed, along with Lee congratulating them on winning a No-Prize.